andrew henderson menu

 • Income tax rate: No personal income tax

-• Corporate tax rate: No corporate income tax
+• Corporate tax rate: No corporate income tax.

-Residence and citizenship path: For residence, you must invest US$1.2 million (US$600,000 must be in developed real estate) and at least US$2.4 million for a pathway to citizenship.
+For residence, you must invest US$1.2 million (US$600,000 must be in developed real estate) and at least US$2.4 million for a pathway to citizenship.

+Although this is a high price to pay, the Cayman Islands offers benefits not available in other Caribbean nations.
 For instance, as a resident, you have the opportunity to obtain a British Overseas Territories passport.

 7. Antigua and Barbuda